CHOOSE THE RIGHT LADDER IN 4 EASY STEPS

 Ladders are designed and constructed to safely hold up to a specific amount of weight.
 Werner ladders come in five different duty ratings identified by their grade and type.
 The duty rating is defined as the maximum safe load capacity of the ladder.
 A person’s fully clothed weight plus the weight of any tools and materials that are carried onto the ladder must be less than the duty rating.

 Ladders are also built to handle the demands of various applications.
 For example, a ladder used frequently on a construction site by rugged workers should typically be stronger and have a corresponding higher duty rating than a ladder used by a lighter person for the light chores around the home.

 The terminology of ladder grades, duty ratings, and types may initially be confusing to some.
 Remember that the duty rating is the maximum safe load capacity of the ladder.
 Hence, duty ratings are described in terms of pounds such as a 300 lb duty-rated Type IA ladder which is designed for extra heavy-duty professional use where the total weight on the ladder does not exceed 300 pounds.

 Step 4 – Select Material

 The final step in selecting the right ladder is the choice of the proper material.
 Werner offers ladders made from fiberglass and aluminum.
-Each material has characteristics which make it best for certain applications.
-For example, potential contact with electrical wires, or a hostile environment such as exposure to certain chemicals or outdoor storage, should have a major impact upon the material selection.
+Each material has characteristics that make it best for certain applications.
+For example, potential contact with electrical wires, or a hostile environment such as exposure to certain chemicals or outdoor storage, should have a major impact on the material selection.